lucasprogamer/sample-php/README.md

 # Sample PHP project

 - This is a sample of how to use PHP without frameworks and create a project with the Repository Pattern to build backend REST APIs.
+- All this is for study propose has a lot of frameworks more usefull in market.

 # Usage

 - Run `composer install`
 - Run `docker compose up -d`
 - Use your HTTP client to access http://localhost:8000
+-
+# Features
+- Repository Pattern
+- Container DI
+- Router
+- Requester
+- Database ORM

 # Improvements to do